AdobeDocs/analytics-platform.fr-FR/help/components/exports/manage-export-logs.md

 1. Sélectionnez la variable [!UICONTROL **Journaux**] .

-1. Dans l’onglet de recherche, commencez à saisir les informations associées au journal que vous recherchez.
+1. Dans le champ de recherche, commencez à saisir les informations associées au journal que vous recherchez.
 Vous pouvez rechercher des données dans n’importe quelle colonne du tableau.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.